Tell Every Amazing Lady® About Ovarian Cancer.

 After the late Louisa M. McGregor’s ovarian cancer diagnosis in 2007, Louisa and her sister Pamela Esposito-Amery started T.E.A.L.®.
 They began to realize that as a result of the absence of ovarian cancer research funding, women across the country lacked the awareness, treatment options, and ability to diagnose: all factors incredibly vital to these women in order to overcome the disease.
 Although Louisa lost her four-year battle with this disease in 2011 (read Louisa’s story), her passion and drive continue to inspire T.E.A.L.®’s growth as an organization that strives to Tell Every Amazing Lady® about Ovarian Cancer.

-T.E.A.L.®’s première event, the Annual Brooklyn T.E.A.L.® Walk/Run, has become New York City’s largest Ovarian Cancer Walk/Run.
+The Annual Brooklyn T.E.A.L.® Walk/Run, has become New York City’s largest Ovarian Cancer Walk/Run.
 T.E.A.L.® has raised over three million dollars benefiting ovarian cancer research and awareness programs through the T.E.A.L.® Walk/Run Program in Brooklyn and various locations in the USA and other events throughout the year.
 T.E.A.L.® operated out of a home office for 7 years with the help of dedicated volunteers and interns that support our small staff.
 In August 2015, T.E.A.L.® acquired a new office space which serves as part office space and part community center to host brand new workshops, events, and programs for Survivors, their families, and the local community!
 Since T.E.A.L.®’s inception, many major institutions and corporations have begun to take notice of T.E.A.L.®’s importance.
-To learn more about our programs and beneficiaries click here.
-To learn more about our achievements click here.